Examples

 Agribalyse search finds both spellings

 In Agribalyse 3.2, searching for trellis and treillis returns the same two relevant activities.
-This is a small but concrete proof point: search is useful even when the user does not type the exact spelling found in the source dataset.
+This is a small but concrete check: search is useful even when the user does not type the exact spelling found in the source dataset.

 Volca search results in Agribalyse 3.2 showing two matching activities for the query treillis, illustrating typo tolerance between trellis and treillis.

-The public evidence is intentionally concrete and narrow.
-The clearest way to understand Volca today is through the live pages, current example workflows, and proof points that can be inspected directly.
+The public examples are intentionally concrete and narrow.
+The clearest way to understand Volca today is through the live pages, current use cases, and checks that can be inspected directly.